Robust Optimization with Decision-Dependent Information Discovery: Two-Stage RO with Decision-Dependent Information Discovery

 In two-stage robust optimization with DDID, the uncertain parameters~${\bm \xi}$ do not necessarily become observed (for free) between the first and second decision-stages.
 Instead, some (typically costly) first stage decisions control the \emph{time of information discovery} in the problem: they decide whether (and which of) the uncertain parameters will be revealed \emph{before} the wait-and-see decisions ${\bm y}$ are selected.
 If the decision-maker chooses to not observe some of the uncertain parameters, then those parameters will still be uncertain at the time when the decision~${\bm y}$ is selected, and~${\bm y}$ will only be allowed to depend on the portion of the uncertain parameters that have been revealed.
 On the other hand, if the decision-maker chooses to observe all of the uncertain parameters, then there will be no uncertainty in the problem at the time when~${\bm y}$ is selected, and~${\bm y}$ will be allowed to depend on all uncertain parameters.

 In order to allow for endogenous uncertainty, we introduce a here-and-now binary measurement (or observation) decision vector ${\bm w} \in \{0,1\}^{N_\xi}$ of the same dimension as ${\bm \xi}$ whose $i$th element ${\bm w}_i$ is 1 if and only if we choose to observe ${\bm \xi}_i$ between the first and second decision stages.
 In the presence of such endogenous uncertain parameters, the recourse decisions ${\bm y}$ are selected after the \emph{portion} of uncertain parameters that was \emph{chosen} to be observed is revealed.
-In particular, ${\bm y}$ should be constant in (i.e., robust to) those uncertain parameters that remain unobserved at the second decision-stage.
-The requirement that ${\bm y}$ only depend on the uncertain parameters that have been revealed at the time it is chosen is termed \emph{non-anticipativity} in the literature.
+In particular, ${\bm y}$ must be constant in (i.e., robust to) those uncertain parameters that remain unobserved at the second decision-stage.
+The requirement that ${\bm y}$ only depend on the uncertain parameters that have been revealed at the time it is chosen is termed \emph{non-anticipativity}.
 In the presence of uncertain parameters whose time of revelation is decision-dependent, this requirement translates to \emph{decision-dependent non-anticipativity constraints}.
-In addition, the decisions ${\bm w}$ now impact both the objective function and the constraints.